 Green Power Island

 The basin, which is never emptied completely, can be used for aquaculture, either to raise foodstuffs (mussels or algae) or cultivate algae for use in biomass facilities or for animal fodder.
-Depending on the size and location, the energy storage function can be combined with a number of synergetic purposes.
+Depending on the size and location, the energy storage function can be combined with a number of synergetic purposes and the islands can .

-Designs have been developed for a number of low-lying coastal regions including Bahrain, Florida, Eastern China, South India and Denmark.
+The project is developed in collaboration with Risø DTU and a number of locally adapted design proposals have been created, all of which are located in low-lying coastal areas, including Bahrain, Florida, Eastern China, South India and Denmark.